luketurnerdev/hive-express/README.md

 5. Wireframes for all main pages of your app

-*Demonstrate sound design Architecture--Shows almost flawless understanding of the high level structure of the app NOT SURE IF THIS CRITERION IS WELL-LOCATED HERE*

-*Provide UX/UI design documentation(wireframes) that adequately show Agile methodology implementation.--Provides wireframes that show exceptional planning of project flow and structure including but not limited to space distrobution, content prioritisation, intended actions, functions, relationships between screens.*

-*User-interface is highly intuitive, with no impediments to user flow*

 ### Design patterns
 ![Design](docs/moodboard.jpg)

 6. Object Relational Mapping (ORM)
-*ORM accurately reflects an efficient and practical database design for project, using correct ORM symbology*

 We changed the ORM according to what we realized the project needed while we were building both apps (React and Express).